-Watch a brief interview with IHI faculty member, Dr. David Munch, on why it's so important to build improvement capability throughout an organization.
+Watch a brief interview with IHI faculty member, Dr. David Munch, on why improvement leadership training for middle managers is a good investment..

 In successful health care systems, managers play a vital role in meeting their organizations’ key strategic and improvement goals.

 As the bridge between senior leadership and the front lines, it is their job to turn high-level objectives into action at the department or unit level.
 Far too often, managers are not equipped or supported with the right skills, resources, or guidance to achieve their aims.

 Ask yourself these questions:

 - Do your managers have sharp clinical abilities or extensive patient care experience, but lack leadership know-how or health care quality improvement (QI) knowledge?

 - Does your organization have some staff members with QI experience, but not enough to lead the many improvement efforts underway?

 - Do your budget constraints make it seem impossible to provide leadership training to all the people who need it?

 If the answer to any of the above is yes, this five-month, in-depth virtual program, starting

 January 23, 2018 will help set managers (and their teams) up for success.